kubestellar/kubestellar/docs/content/v0.20/architecture.md

 This module manages the placement and status controllers.
 The placement controller watches placement and workload objects on the Workload Definition Space (WDS) and wraps workload objects into a manifest for delivery through the Inventory and Transport Space (ITS).
-The status controller watches for `workstatuses` objects on the ITS and updates the status of objects in the WDS when singleton status is requested in the placement for those objects.
+The status controller watches for *WorkStatus* objects on the ITS and updates the status of objects in the WDS when singleton status is requested in the placement for those objects.
 There is one instance of a KubeStellar Controller Manager for each WDS.
 Currently this controller-manager runs in the KubeFlex hosting cluster and